2000 H Street N.W.

 Judicial Clerkship Program Coordinator

-Kevin McClease is the Judicial Clerkship Program Coordinator and is the executive coordinator of the Pathways to Practice program.
+Kevin McClease is the Judicial Clerkship Program Coordinator.
 He has been at GW Law since 2006.
 Prior to joining the Career Office, he worked at Penn Good & Associates, a small marketing and management consulting firm.

 Liza G. Ramirez

 Liza Ramirez joined the Office of Professional Development and Career Strategy in 1997 as the Office Manager.
 In April 2001, she became the Assistant Recruitment Manager.
 She assists in the planning and execution of all recruiting programs, creating and managing interview schedules, communicating with legal employers and law students, and resolving employer and student concerns related to recruiting events.
 She also reconciles the Fall Recruiting Program budget, processes accounts payable for all recruitment activities, and processes all temporary/wage account staff.